gabr1el1/WeatherApp/README.md

 # WeatherApp

-This app puts into gives you forecast of the weather up to three days for your location or one entered by the user in the search bar.
+This app gives you forecast of the weather up to three days for your location or one entered by the user in the search bar.